edgedb/easy-edgedb/chapter12/index.md

 This prints `{('Did Mina visit Bistritz? false', 'What about Jonathan and Romania? true')}`.

-The documentation for creating functions [is here](https://www.edgedb.com/docs/edgeql/ddl/functions#create-function).
+The documentation for creating functions {ref}`is here <docs:ref_eql_ddl_functions>`.
 You can see that you can create them with SDL or DDL but there is not much difference between the two.
 In fact, they are so similar that the only difference is the word `CREATE` that DDL needs.
 In other words, just add `CREATE` to make a function without needing to do an explicit migration.
 For example, here's a function that just says hi:

 ```sdl
 function say_hi() -> str